Bites and stings

 Prevention and control of European Wasps

 - Many councils have pest control officers.
 Call them before you try to kills the wasps as disturbing a nest can be dangerous, especially if the nest is not easy to get to.
+They will be able to give you information but they may not be able to come to help you destroy the nests.

 - Single wasps can be destroyed with insect spray.